jonsag/ardHydroponic/README.md

 ### varNames

 If you want it in your own language, change it here.
-Other LCD output is found in 'LCD.h'
+Other LCD output is mostly found in 'LCD.h', but also in some other places.
+Sorry...

 ### vars